The Word on the Herd-April 23, 2013

 J.C.
 Price, an All-America and All-Big East Conference defensive lineman at Virginia Tech during his playing days, joined Marshall’s coaching staff in March 2012.
 In his first season, he coached the defensive line.
 The following season, he took over Herd defensive tackles.

-In 2012, Herd defensive lineman Alex Bazzie was named a third-team All-Conference USA selection by Phil Steele, the second-highest total among the league's defensive linemen.
+In 2012, Herd defensive lineman Alex Bazzie was named All-Conference USA third team by Phil Steele.

-Price earned bachelor's degrees in interdisciplinary studies (1998) and health and education (2002) from Virginia Tech.
-He and his wife Jennifer have two daughters, Madison Jane and Riley Elizabeth.
+Price came to Tech from Dunkirk, Md., where he starred at Northern High School.
+He earned bachelor's degrees in interdisciplinary studies (1998) and health and education (2002) from Virginia Tech.